mstksg/inCode/copy/entries/machines-2.md

-Intro to Machines & Arrows: Category and Arrow Typeclasses (Part 2)
+Intro to Machines & Arrows: the Category Typeclass (Part 2)
 ===================================================================

 Categories